blebes/FsGolf-OpenApi-Chip-and-full-swing-overlay/README.md

+download the .zip file and extract to a folder. create a shortcut to the exe on your desktop.
+Run the .exe and follow the intructions here or from the text file in the .zip

 How to set it up (Do this once):
 Because your screen size is different than mine, you have to teach the app where the buttons are.